 B2B Marketing Examples for Sales Collaboration and Internal Processes

-Marketing automation helps to facilitate collaboration between sales and marketing in real-time.
+Marketing automation helps to facilitate collaboration between sales and marketing in real time.
 It’s the conduit between the two teams.
-These processes within B2B businesses are centered around sales collaboration and the facilitation of internal processes.
+These processes within B2B businesses center around sales collaboration and the facilitation of internal processes.

 Automation for Sales Collaboration

-Sales collaboration takes place in a variety of ways, but the most common are some of the marketing automation examples outlined below.
+Sales collaboration occurs in various ways, but some of the marketing automation examples outlined below are the most common.

-Not all leads are created equal and for that very reason, we leverage lead scoring.
-Lead scoring is ranking lead readiness to convert based on the lead’s behavior.
-The idea behind lead scoring is that a lead can take specific actions or engagements which speak to their sales-readiness.
-For example, a user who is highly engaged on the site, downloading multiple offers visiting key pages (like pricing), and signing up for the blog, etc. is in theory, more ready to purchase than a user who visited one or two pages on the site a couple of times.
+Not all leads are created equal, and for that very reason, we leverage lead scoring.
+Lead scoring ranks lead readiness to convert based on the lead’s behavior.
+The idea behind lead scoring is that a lead can take specific actions or engagements which speak to their sales readiness.
+For example, a user who is highly engaged on the site, downloading multiple offers, visiting key pages (like pricing), and signing up for the blog, etc., is, in theory, more ready to purchase than a user who visited one or two pages on the site a couple of times.

-Lead scoring allows a sales and marketing team to work together to develop criteria identifying leads likely to make a purchase so they can be followed up with by Sales.
+Lead scoring allows a sales and marketing team to work together to develop criteria identifying leads likely to purchase so that Sales can follow up with them.
 How to do this will be different for each CRM.
-In HubSpot, you set up your behaviors and scores and then create a workflow or a list to send all leads who meet your threshold over to sales automatically.
+In HubSpot, you set up your behaviors and scores and then create a workflow or a list to send all leads who meet your threshold to sales automatically.

 Setting Leads to Marketing Qualified & Assigning to Sales

-This next section really applies to setting any lifecycle stage or lead status, but we’ll focus on Marketing Qualified Leads because that lifecycle stage is a must and a big factor in measuring marketing ROI.
+This next section applies to setting any lifecycle stage or lead status.
+However, we’ll focus on Marketing Qualified Leads because that lifecycle stage is a must and a big factor in measuring marketing ROI.

-Again each CRM will be different, but in HubSpot, our favorite way to achieve this is by creating what we call, a MQL List.
+Again each CRM will be different, but in HubSpot, our favorite way to achieve this is by creating an MQL List.
 The list includes all of our specific MQL criteria like the following:

 Note: MQL criteria setting is part of the sales & marketing alignment process and should be revisited at a minimum twice a year.

-Once your list is built with your set criteria, you can create a workflow that notifies sales or creates a task for the MQL to be reviewed by sales.
+Once your list is built with your set criteria, you can create a workflow that notifies sales or makes a task for the MQL to be reviewed by sales.

 B2B companies often have complex business processes.
-Marketing automation can drive efficiencies and allow for real-time routing, task creation, and follow-up across functions and channels.
+B2B marketing automation can drive efficiencies and allow real-time routing, task creation, and follow-up across functions and channels.

-Is your sales team divided into territories?
-Or divided by certain products, services, or areas of expertise?
+Is your sales team divided into territories or divided by certain products, services, or areas of expertise?
 If so, lead routing is your ticket to removing the manual review of leads and automatically routing by key differentiators.
-You’ll most always start with a form submission of some type and follow with if/then branches or conditionals to route leads.
+You’ll always start with a form submission and follow with if/then branches or conditionals to route leads.

 For example: If a contact fills out the “Demo Request” form and their country is set to the U.S., then assign Frank as the contact owner and create a task for Frank to review.

 It’s also common that workflows be used to ensure your CRM stays up to date and with as many properties completed as possible.
-Workflows can be used to manage some of the following:
+We can use workflows to manage some of the following:

-- Contact Owners: Similar to the above lead routing scenario, you can use workflows to ensure all contacts have an owner.
-Or if they don’t, use a workflow to create a task for a sales leader to review.
+Contact Owners: Similar to the lead routing scenario, you can use workflows to ensure all contacts have an owner.
+Or, if they don’t, use a workflow to create a task for a sales leader to review.

 B2B Marketing Automation Examples for Lead Nurturing

-Lead nurturing is the process of cultivating relationships with potential buyers at every stage of the sales process and through the buyer’s journey.
-It puts a focus on meeting buyers where they are at, listening, and providing helpful relevant information.
+Lead nurturing is cultivating relationships with potential buyers at every stage of the sales process and through the buyer’s journey.
+It focuses on meeting buyers where they are, listening, and providing helpful, relevant information.

-Marketing automation allows you to create lead nurturing campaigns, also known as email drip campaigns which are a series of emails spread out over time that help buyers move from awareness to consideration to decision.
+B2B marketing automation allows you to create lead nurturing campaigns, also known as email drip campaigns.
+These are a series of emails spread over time that help buyers move from awareness to consideration to decision.

-When it comes to what emails to include and how many and what frequency, it really depends on your personas needs and your buying cycle and the action the contact took.
-Nurturing campaigns are definitely not ‘set it and forget it’.
-Email open rates and engagement all the way through to marketing attribution reporting, will be your workflow gut check and point you towards areas for optimization.
+When it comes to what emails to include, how many, and what frequency, it depends on your persona’s needs, your buying cycle, and the action the contact took.
+Nurturing campaigns are not ‘set it and forget it.’
+Email open rates and engagement through marketing attribution reporting will be your workflow gut check and point you toward areas for optimization.

 Lead to MQL Nurturing & Beyond

-The goal is to nurture the lead until they become a Marketing Qualified Lead and meet your set criteria.
+The goal is to nurture the lead until they become a Marketing Qualified Lead and meets your set criteria.
 From there, queue sales!

 Form Submission Follow-Up